wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Act 1981.md

     *   (k) uses or attempts to use any certificate or order for a concession ticket or reduction in fare without being entitled to do so; or

-    *   (l) uses or attempts to use any ticket which is not transferable and has not been issued to him or to some person on his behalf; or
+    *   (l) uses or attempts to use any ticket which is not transferable and has not been issued to him or her or to some person on his or her behalf; or

     *   (m) makes or procures to be made to any employee, or to any agent of the Corporation, or in any document delivered to any such employee or agent, any false statement respecting the age or occupation of any person, or respecting any other matter on which the charge for any ticket is dependent,---